About the Author:

 Coworking facilities also come with built-in furnishings, conference space, IT solutions and support staff, all for a fraction of what it would cost owners in dollars and time to acquire and manage these serviced office space assets on their own.
 Yet, as with traditional leases, coworking operators are responsible for their building’s costs.
 In other words, you’re not wasting time hiring landscapers, fixing leaky faucets or dealing with the copier guy.
 Instead, you can focus on growing your business and serving your customers.
 You gain all the benefits of a traditional lease agreement, without the lengthy commitment and hassles of managing the office!

 There are many benefits of coworking(5), most of which fall closer to the perfect-world, self-actualization, top of Maslow’s famous Hierarchy of Needs pyramid.
 Improved efficiency, idea sharing, networking, social interaction and nonmaterialistic support are some of the documented benefits which occupants experience.
 However, none of those matter if the business itself isn’t profitable and you can’t make payroll!
 A flexible office with shared space for rent can help you make sure the basics of your business are covered, allowing you to scale in size and scope, strategically.

-To learn more about how HANSA can give you a professional office solution without the financial and operational burdens of a long-term lease, reach out to me at [email protected].
+To learn more about how HANSA can give you a professional office solution without the financial and operational burdens of a long-term lease, reach out to us at [email protected].

 (1) Empire Brewing Co. in Armory Square closed after rent was tripled, owner says,Syracuse.com, 10/18/19